Xavier Antich

-Xavier Antich i Valero (La Seu d'Urgell, 1962) is a Spanish philosopher, writer and university professor from Catalonia.
+Xavier Antich i Valero (La Seu d'Urgell, 1962) is a Catalan philosopher, writer, and university professor in Catalonia.
 He is a professor of aesthetics at the University of Girona.
 He chaired the board of the Tàpies Foundation between 2011 and 2022.
-Since Feb 2022 he is the President of Catalan Civil Association Òmnium Cultural.
+Since February 2022, he has been the President of Catalan Civil Association Òmnium Cultural.

 Biography

 Born in La Seu d’Urgell, son of a bookseller and a teacher.
-Extraordinary Degree Award (1985) and PhD in Philosophy from the University of Barcelona, with a doctoral thesis on the Metaphysics of Aristotle (1997).
+He received the Extraordinary Degree Award in (1985) and earned a PhD in philosophy from the University of Barcelona, with a doctoral thesis on the Metaphysics of Aristotle in (1997).
 He works as Professor of History of Aesthetic Ideas and Art Theory at the University of Girona.
 He has been a visiting chair at Stanford University and a visiting professor at The Universidade Católica Portuguesa.
 From 2011 to 2022, he chaired the board of the Tàpies Foundation.
-On feb 26, 2022 we was appointed President of Òmnium Cultural, a non-profit cultural organisation founded in 1961 with more than 190,000 members and 52 local branches in Catalonia.
+On February 26, 2022, he was appointed President of Òmnium Cultural, a non-profit cultural organisation founded in 1961 with more than 190,000 members and 52 local branches in Catalonia.